Michael A. Costello

 Michael A. Costello (born May 5, 1965) is an American attorney and former state representative who served in the Massachusetts House of Representatives from 2003 to 2014, representing the First Essex District.

 Education

 Costello earned a Bachelor of Science from Salem State University in 1989 and earned a Juris Doctor from Suffolk University Law School in 1996.

 Early career

-After graduating from Salem State, Costello volunteered with the Catholic Diocese of St. Thomas.
-He later served as program director for the Alcoholism and Drug Abuse Association of Boston.
-While attending Suffolk University Law School, he worked for New Hampshire's Office of the Public Defender.
-After earning his Juris Doctor in 1996, Costello served as an assistant district attorney in Essex County under Kevin M. Burke.

 Costello was elected a councilor-at-large to the Newburyport City Council in 1997.
 Costello served as field director for the 1998 congressional campaign of John F. Tierney.
 He later served as chief of staff to state senator Joan Menard for nearly two years.